Logius-standaarden/API-Design-Rules/sections/designRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
          <p>APIs MUST accept any timezone offset in fields in requests containing a datetime.
-Fields in responses containing a datetime MUST be in UTC (e.g. <code>Z</code> as timezone offset).
+Fields in responses containing a datetime SHOULD be in UTC (e.g. <code>Z</code> as timezone offset).
       </dd>
       <dt>Rationale</dt>
       <dd>